 Dr Julienne Colman – Deputy Principal Learning & Teaching

-Mrs Lindsey Hills – Senior School Curriculum Coordinator
+Mrs Lindsey Hills – Senior School Director of Curriculum

-Ms Leigh Hart – Croagh Patrick Curriculum Coordinator
+Ms Leigh Hart – Croagh Patrick Director of Curriculum

-Miss Deborah Cottle – Middle School Curriculum Coordinator (Acting)
+Miss Deborah Cottle – Middle School Director of Curriculum

 |Learning Leader - Senior School||Ms Rachel Scott|